Header Ads

 2. Cook the Meat Filling

-2. Brown the meat: Add beef or lamb, breaking it apart with a spatula.
+2. Brown the meat: Place the beef or lamb in the skillet, then smash it with a spatula.
 Cook until no pink remains.

-3. Add veggies and seasonings: Stir in diced low-carb veggies, thyme, paprika, salt, and pepper.
-Pour in broth and simmer for 5–7 minutes until thickened.
+3. Add veggies and seasonings: Add diced low-carb vegetables, thyme, paprika, salt and pepper and then stir to mix.
+Pour the broth into the skillet, cover and let them simmer for 5–7 minutes, until the sauce thickens.

 3. Assemble and Bake

-3. Broil (optional): For a crispy finish, broil for 2–3 minutes at the end.
+3. Broil (optional): For added substance, put under broiler for 2–3 minutes at the end of the baking process.

-Tips for the Best Results Keto Shepherd’s Pie with Cauliflower Mash
+Tips for the Best Results: Cauliflower Mash Shepherd’s Pie in Ketogenic Dieting

 Variations to Try